FINANCIAL AID RATE78%

 - * Accredited by the American Occupational Therapy Association, Accreditation Council for Occupational Therapy Education (since 2014)

-Stony Brook University is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-AA classification.
+Stony Brook University is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-FCS classification.
 The most popular sports played are listed below:

 - Baseball (America East)